 You can book an appointment with a Spire private GP today.

 Sometimes, bad breath has an underlying medical cause such as:

-If you think you have bad breath, see your dentist.
-They can check for signs of tooth decay, gum disease and infections and can spot signs of some serious conditions such as mouth cancer.
+If you think you have bad breath, first see your dentist.
+They can check for signs of tooth decay, gum disease and infections, and can spot signs of some serious conditions such as mouth cancer.
 They may recommend: